 How is Dark Chocolate made?

-Some chocolate producers may add spices for a fiery kick, or vanilla for a touch of smoothness.
-No matter what flavour is added, dark chocolate always retains its deep hue and intensity.
+4. Some chocolate producers may add spices for a fiery kick, or vanilla for a touch of smoothness.
+No matter what flavor is added, dark chocolate always retains its deep hue and intensity.